For the complete legislative language in IDEA 2004 regarding the NIMAC, visit NIMAS and AIM in IDEA.

 State and local educational agencies, and the accessible media producers they choose, use the NIMAC to download NIMAS files; they then convert the files into accessible materials including braille, digital audio, DAISY text, DAISY audio, large print, or other student-ready formats.

-- All 50 states, plus all the eligible territories, have coordinated with the NIMAC.
+- All 50 states, plus all seven of the eligible outlying areas, have coordinated with the NIMAC.

 - Our online system gives states and media producers 24/7 access to NIMAS source files.